Dwarfobserver/cpp-sandbox/README.md

  - pod_vector : A fast version of std::vecto which doesn't construct or destroy it's elements (useful for bytes array for exemple).

+ - monad : Let compose functions for monad types, with the operator '|' in the namespace sc::monad_operator.
+These types can be added by specializing the 'monad_traits' template class. std::optional and containers (iterables and with emplace, emplace_back or emplace_front) have a monad_trait specialized.